Monte Carlo tree search: Advantages and disadvantages

-Although it has been proven that the evaluation of moves in Monte Carlo tree search converges to minimax, the basic version of Monte Carlo tree search converges only in so called "Monte Carlo Perfect" games.
+Although it has been proven that the evaluation of moves in Monte Carlo tree search converges to minimax when using UCT, the basic version of Monte Carlo tree search converges only in so called "Monte Carlo Perfect" games.
 However, Monte Carlo tree search does offer significant advantages over alpha–beta pruning and similar algorithms that minimize the search space.

 In particular, pure Monte Carlo tree search does not need an explicit evaluation function.
 Simply implementing the game's mechanics is sufficient to explore the search space (i.e. the generating of allowed moves in a given position and the game-end conditions).
 As such, Monte Carlo tree search can be employed in games without a developed theory or in general game playing.

 The game tree in Monte Carlo tree search grows asymmetrically as the method concentrates on the more promising subtrees.
 Thus, it achieves better results than classical algorithms in games with a high branching factor.

 A disadvantage is that in certain positions, there may be moves that look superficially strong, but that actually lead to a loss via a subtle line of play.
 Such "trap states" require thorough analysis to be handled correctly, particularly when playing against an expert player; however, MCTS may not "see" such lines due to its policy of selective node expansion.
 It is believed that this may have been part of the reason for AlphaGo's loss in its fourth game against Lee Sedol.
 In essence, the search attempts to prune sequences which are less relevant.
 In some cases, a play can lead to a very specific line of play which is significant, but which is overlooked when the tree is pruned, and this outcome is therefore "off the search radar".